ibm-cloud-docs/vpc/hpvs-encrypt-log-message.md

 3. Create the `workload` section.
 Refer to the `workload.yaml` sample file in the `example-files` folder.
 In this example, the docker compose file in the `example-files` folder will be used for the `compose` subsection.

    In addition, provide the public key for encrypting the log messages.
-Run the following commands to generate a key pair, we will proceed with the public key.
+Run the following commands to generate a key pair.
+We will proceed with the public key.
 Note that `logEncrypt` is the passphrase to generate keys, you may use your own.
    ```
    openssl genrsa -aes128 -passout pass:logEncrypt -out logging 4096
    ```